XNM1/linux-nixos-hyprland-config-dotfiles/README.md

     Failure to configure USBGuard appropriately may result in the inability to connect any USB devices to your machine.
 If needed, you can also disable USBGuard altogether by setting `services.usbguard.enable` to `false` in the configuration:`services.usbguard.enable = false;`.
 This step ensures that USBGuard is not actively blocking any USB devices.

 4. To change the default username and/or hostname, run the command `rg --hidden 'xnm'` to find and fix all instances of the username, and `rg --hidden 'isitreal-laptop'` for the hostname.
-Make sure to change the username to match yours to avoid login issues.
+Make sure to change the username to match yours to avoid login issues. 🚨Also, don't forget to change the git settings to yours in `home/.gitconfig` file.
 5. Copy all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
 6. Copy all files (with replacements) from the `nixos` directory to `/etc/nixos/`. 🚨It's recommended NOT to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware.
 7. Run the command `sudo nixos-rebuild switch`.
 After this, you will have a complete system.
 You can also use flakes after first setup by running `sudo nixos-rebuild switch --flake /etc/nixos` if needed.